entsecure/shim-review/README.md

 - [01-build-base-build-img.log](01-build-base-build-img.log): logs for building the base podman image.
 - [02-shim-build.log](02-shim-build.log): logs for building the shim (using the base image created in step 1)
-- [03-build-reproduce.log](03-build-reproduce.log): logs of a test shim-rebuild that uses the base image too.

 *******************************************************************************
 ### What changes were made in the distro's secure boot chain since your SHIM was last signed?